A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Pretrained Foundation Models

 \subsection{Multi-modal pretraining}

-Unlike self-supervised pretraining that learns from massive unlabeled data, VLMs are pre-trained with image-text pairs crawled from the Internet.
+Unlike self-supervised pretraining that learns from massive unlabelled data, VLMs are pre-trained with image-text pairs crawled from the Internet.
 The objective is to train a model to understand the relationships between images and their corresponding textual descriptions.
 Its remarkable zero-/few-shot recognition ability has inspired several studies on multi-modal point cloud pretraining.
 Two typical approaches have been explored: (1) transferring knowledge from existing VLMs to point cloud models and (2) extending the image-text pretraining paradigm for point cloud-text pretraining.
+Table~\ref{tab.
+Sum of PFM methods} summarizes representative multi-model pretraining methods.